top of page

 5 Benefits of the Show Than To Complain About It

 • It does give attention to the yarn arts in a more mainstream media presence.
-It makes people question the hobby and how to get involved—an easy lead-in to begin curiousity.
+It makes people question the hobby and how to get involved—an easy lead-in to begin curiosity.

 • Attention to yarns that we may not see locally at our yarn shops.
 I haven't seen Rowan or Wool & The Gang yarn in my region.
 It may be here, but I haven't seen it.

 • The joy the contestants have, with giggling and storytelling on the sofa, reflects a great social environment.
-Yes, they are competing, but they aren't throwing knives, but little fun jabs of humour.
+Yes, they are competing, but they aren't throwing knives; just little fun jabs of humour.
 There's cohesion.

 • It's showing creativity is limited only by imagination—crochet or knit what you want.
 I'm a home decor and casual winter wear type of crocheter.